aspose-slides-cloud/aspose-slides-cloud-docs/slides/developer-guide/working-with-charts/working-with-chart-series/update-chart-series-groups/_index.md

 weight: 40
 ---
 ## **Introduction**

 A group of series contains series properties that are common for each series in the group.
-Series groups generated automatically based on types of series contained in a chart object.
-Aspose.Cloud allows to obtain such groups and update their properties.
+Series groups are generated automatically based on types of series contained in the chart object.
+Aspose.Slide Cloud allows to obtain such groups and update their properties.

 ### **API Information**
 |**API**|**Type**|**Description**|**Resource**|
 | :- | :- | :- | :- |
 /slides/{name}/slides/{slideIndex}/shapes/{shapeIndex}/seriesGroup/{seriesGroupIndex}|PUT|Update chart series group|[UpdateChartSeriesGroup]()
 ### **cURL Example**
-The code example below shows how to update chart series group.
+The code example below shows how to update a chart series group.

 {{< tabs tabTotal="2" tabID="1" tabName1="Request" tabName2="Response" >}}